joashgobin/cs/content/mathematics/university/calculus_1/getting_started_with_calculus.md

 and logarithmic functions is also useful.

 In order to become better at Mathematics, we need to care about the language used.
-New students often take the terminology used for granted and this cripples them in the long run.
-The fancy phrase *derivative of the product of two trigonometrical functions* sounds intimidating at first but with a little extra care we can easily learn to write it into mathematical notation:
+New students often take the terminology for granted and this cripples them in the long run.
+For example, the fancy phrase *derivative of the product of two trigonometrical functions* sounds intimidating at first but with a little extra care we can easily learn to write it into mathematical notation:
 $$\frac{d}{dx}(\sin{x}\cos{x})$$